 The merit badge program is one of Boy Scouting's basic character-developing tools.
 Earning merit badges gives a boy the kind of confidence that comes from learning and developing skills to achieve a goal.

-The general format of this PowWow is group instruction with expert presenters accompanied by merit badge counselors who work with Scouts during the PowWow sessions.
+The PowWow classes are taught by experts in a group setting, along with merit badge counselors who work with Scouts.
 However, attending group instruction does not, by itself, qualify a Scout for any merit badge—he must complete all merit badge requirements as well.

-The BYU Merit Badge PowWow has been run for more than 58 years and is one of the largest Boy Scout PowWows in the United States.
+The BYU Merit Badge PowWow has been running for over 60 years and is one of the largest Boy Scout PowWows in the United States.
 It is held on the beautiful campus of Brigham Young University in Provo, Utah.
 More than 7,000 Scouts from Utah and other areas attend the Spring and Fall PowWows.

 Spring PowWow: March 10 & 24, 2018

 Learn from great instructors, earn multiple merit badges in a short amount of time, interact with Scouts from around the state, and have a great time!

 On Saturday, March 10, PowWow classes will begin promptly at 8:00 a.m., due to another campus event, we must start classes earlier.
 On Saturday, March 24, PowWow classes will begin promptly at 9:00 a.m.

 Closing Ceremony—Join us at 8:00 a.m.
 Saturday, March 24, in the Smith Fieldhouse (SFH).
 It will include a flag ceremony, guest speaker, and 2,000 donuts.
 Did we mention there will be 2,000 donuts?
 2,000 donuts.